Federal Return of Title IV Funds

-- For consecutive enrollment within a term, withdraw from an earlier course with no confirmation of return in a later course.
+- For consecutive enrollment within a term, official withdrawal from an earlier course with no confirmation of return in a later course.

-- For consecutive enrollment within a term, drop, not attend, or withdraw from a later course, even after the completion of an earlier course.
+- For consecutive enrollment within a term, dropping, not attending, or officially withdrawing from a later course, even after the completion of an earlier course.

-- Fail to participate in more than 60% of the term along with failure to earn a passing grade in all courses attempted in the term.
+- Failure to earn a passing grade in all courses attempted in the term.

 |Example: Title IV Calculation